PhD in Chemical and Biochemical Engineering with an Option in Pharmaceutical Engineering

 The curriculum of the PhD in Chemical and Biochemical Engineering with an Option in Pharmaceutical Engineering is similar to the regular chemical and biochemical engineering curriculum except that there is no free choice of elective courses.
 Instead, the 5 required pharmaceutical engineering core courses become the required electives.

-The PhD requires 30 credit hours of course work and 52 credit hours of research.
-Each course counts as 3 credit hours.
-The 30 credit hours of course credits are broken down into 5 core courses (15 cr) and 5 electives (15 cr) = 30 total credits.
+The PhD requires a total of 72 credits which is usually made up of 30 credits of course work and 42 credits of research.
+Most courses at Rutgers count as 3 credits.
+The 30 credits of course credits are broken down into 5 core courses (15 cr) and 5 electives (15 cr) = 30 total credits.

 After acceptance into the PhD program, a plan is established that maximizes use of regular ChemE core courses and Pharma elective courses.
 All research is to be done in pharmaceutical engineering.